groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/search/pdf.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for Searching for Signatures in PDF using Java"
+    title: "Steps for searching for signatures in PDF using Java"
     content: |
       [GroupDocs.Signature](/signature/java/) provides a powerful engine to search for any digital signatures within PDF files.
 Java developers can easily enhance their applications with our solution.